George Walton Comprehensive High School: Athletics

 The boys' curling team, which was started in 2007, won its first state championship in 2008 after just one year of training.
 They went on to nationals, only to finish in last place.

 The Raider rugby team, founded in 2007, won its third straight state high school championship in 2010.
 Raider Rugby is still a club team but is currently working on becoming a school-supported sport.

 "Raider Valley", the home field of the Walton Raiders, went through some major renovations during the summer of 2010.
 The football team raised enough money to build a new stadium.
 The Raiders put in a new football field, along with a top-of-the-line Jumbotron score board.
 The renovations took place all summer; the new turf field is meant to be beneficial to all outdoor activities.

-Academic

-The Walton Academic Bowl team won the GATA varsity state championship from 2004 to 2006.
-It has won numerous prestigious awards, and its members won the American Academic Challenge in 1995.

-The Science Bowl team won the state championship in 2004, 2005, 2008, 2010, 2011, and 2012, and also placed third in the 2005 national competition.

-The Math Team has won the state championship nine times.
-The team has won numerous tournaments and awards in the past few years.
-Many of the members are also members of the Georgia ARML team.
-The Walton MathFest, a math tournament and conference for high school students, is hosted by the team in the spring.

-Walton Mock Trial won their regional competition for four years consecutively, in 2007, 2008, 2009, and 2010, with many individual students winning awards at both the regional competition and the state competition.
-The program continues to grow more competitive each year.

-Other academic extracurriculars include Debate Team and the Raider Script magazine.